FEATURED PROJECT

 Cocopah Colorado River Limitrophe Restoration Project

-Cocopah Reservation, AZ
+Cocopah Indian Tribe Reservation, AZ

 The Cocopah Colorado River Limitrophe Restoration Project is led by the Cocopah Indian Tribe.
 It is funded through several federal sources, including the National Fish and Wildlife Foundation’s America’s Ecosystem Restoration Program, U.S. Fish and Wildlife Service’s Tribal Wildlife Grant, and the Bureau of Indian Affairs’ Tribal Climate Resilience Program.
 It has also received funding from Google, Meta, Microsoft, Procter & Gamble, and Bonneville Environmental Foundation.

 The Cocopah are known as ‘people of the river,’ yet, for decades, the Colorado River in this area has been disconnected from its floodplain.
 At the southern end of the reservation, it has ceased flowing entirely near the border with Mexico, degrading this once lush landscape relied upon by the Tribe for food, clean water, spiritual well-being, and cultural traditions.
+These challenges have been exacerbated by hotter temperatures and multi-decade drought in the lower Colorado River and Delta, making restoration of this area even more important for the Tribe.

 Cocopah Limitrophe Restoration Project partners gather at the project site (Photo: Fred Phillips Consulting)